 - train junior members of staff.

-- At entry level, for example as a graduate trainee/buyer, average salaries are around £24,337.
+- At entry level, a graduate or trainee buyer earns around £25,000.

-According to the 2020 CIPS/Hays Procurement Salary Guide, the average salary for all procurement and supply professionals is £48,415 - an average salary increase of 4.9% from the 2019 survey (as compared to a national increase of 3.4%).
+According to the 2021 CIPS/Hays Procurement Salary Guide, the average salary for all procurement and supply professionals is £47,435.

 Salaries vary depending on a range of factors including your experience, location, the sector you work in, the size and type of company you work for, and your professional qualifications, e.g. chartership.